 Chester Inn Museum

+Chester Inn – Located in the heart of downtown Jonesborough, the Chester Inn Museum chronicles the history of Jonesborough from its inception in 1779 to the present.
+The museum is located on the street level of the oldest commercial building in town.
 Dr. William Chester built his Inn on the Stage Road in Jonesborough in 1797, where it quickly became “the finest Inn on the Western Frontier.”
 Through the years, the Chester Inn has had many names including the Bell Tavern, the Union Hotel, the Planters’ House and the Jonesborough Inn.
 In the late 1940’s the Inn was converted to apartments.
-The state purchased the historic site in 1989 and restored the building to its 1880-1890 facade in keeping with its signature Italianate portico.
+The State of Tennessee purchased the historic site in 1989 and restored the building to its 1880-1890 facade in keeping with its signature projecting porch.
 The museum opened in late 2011.

 - 116 West Main Street